The Story of Kamikuishiki Village: History

 The Story of Kamikuishiki Village has been speculated to have been created by the Aum Shinrikyo cult as propaganda, comparable to the anime created by the cult as an attempt to indoctrinate new members, Chouetsu Sekai.
 The title The Story of Kamikuishiki Village originates from Aum Shinrikyo primarily operating out of the Japanese village of Kamikuishiki.
 An article by Vice elaborates on Kamikuishiki Village's history, and dispels internet speculation as to the purpose of the game.
 Vice contacted Sarah Hightower, an independent researcher who studies domestic terror movements, and an expert on the Aum Shinrikyo cult.
 Hightower expresses that The Story of Kamikuishiki Village is not propaganda from Aum Shinrikyo, but satire that mocks the cult, furthermore stating that "Basically everything you see on YouTube about ‘this game will brainwash you’ is bullshit ...
 The game wasn't made by Aum or Aleph [an Aum Shinrikyo splinter group].”
 Kamikuishiki Village contains real-life footage of members of the cult; this has been used as evidence in online speculation that Aum Shinrikyo created the game.
-However, the selected footage was obtained from news broadcasts following the attack as it was widely covered in Japanese media, and the footage portrays the cult negatively: in the game's introduction, it portrays an Aum follower attempting to fly using a meditation practice called Darduri Siddhi (Asahara began the cult as a yoga class, and claimed he could fly using this technique), and video of Aum spokesperson Fumihiro Joyu being questioned by reporters following the sarin gas attack.
+However, most of the selected footage was obtained from news broadcasts following the attack as it was widely covered in Japanese media, and the footage portrays the cult negatively.
+This misconception was likely caused by both limited understanding of the cult and attack, and also due to a language barrier.
+An exception of this is the usage of propaganda footage created by the cult in the game's introduction, portraying an Aum follower attempting to fly using a meditation practice called Darduri Siddhi (Asahara began the cult as a yoga class, and claimed he could fly using this technique), which is followed by a video of Aum spokesperson Fumihiro Joyu being questioned by reporters following the sarin gas attack.

 Hightower stated in regards to Kamikuishiki Village's cult imagery that “Some of it really is footage from cult propaganda, but what's important to keep in mind is that after the [sarin] attack, TV news showed thousands of hours of Aum coverage and even the cult's internal propaganda was picked through bit by bit,” furthermore stating that “If you look at the opening to the game, it's all mostly the shit people like the original ‘Aumers’ and kids at the time were mocking,” and that "there were a few very absurd things about Aum... that stood out to the public.”
 Furthermore, an advertisement for Kamikuishiki Village in Game Urara Vol. 4 explicitly states that "We have absolutely NO relation with Aum Shinrikyo.
 We hate them."
 Notable members of the Aum Shinrikyo cult are vulgarly mocked in Kamikuishiki Village's advertisement, such as its describing to the player's role in the game as Shoko Asahara as "[selling] off your own saliva, blood, cum and such to stupid believers".